jvkiran/testrepo/README.md

 - Team: `team.json`
 - Roadmap: `roadmap.json`

+### Events

+Events can be added to the events section on the front page by editing the [`src/data/events.json`](src/data/events.json) file, and committing the result in a new Pull Request.

+On the events section, all events are automatically sorted chronologically by the `date` value, and past events are put into the archive modal.
+So the order of the events in the `events.json` file doesn't matter.

+### `date` & `date_end`

+When adding a multi-day event, don't use the full event range but only the date one of the team members is actually present at an event.
+This is usually just one day, e.g. when giving a talk.
+Only add the optional `date_end` when our presence at an event is confirmed for multiple days.

 ### Papers

 All pdf documents are simply put into the `public` folder, making them available under the root `/` of the live site.